 Listen to a track from Battle Pieces II, an upcoming release on Relative Pitch Records, recorded live at The Loft in Koeln, Germany.

-Battle Pieces II will be released on Relative Pitch Records in the summer of 2017.
+Battle Pieces II will be released on Relative Pitch Records in the on September 15th.
 The disc consists of a live concert in Germany from their December 2015 European tour and is a fantastic document of how the Battle Pieces system and composition set has evolved over the life of the group.

 The quartet's first disc, Battle Pieces, is still available from Relative Pitch.
 After a highly successful tour in Europe, a New York appearance with guest soloist Tim Berne, and a very well-received concert in Sardinia, the Battle Pieces book now numbers upwards of 75 discrete compositions and the group is full committed to a new construction of musical ideas.